kuzzleio/documentation/src/sdk-reference/js/6/collection/exists/index.md

 ## Resolve

-Resolve to a boolean indicating if the collection exists
+Resolve to a boolean indicating if the collection exists.

 ## Usage